gianlucatursi/GTAppMenuController/README.md

 It just needs some help from you guys.
 After that, here's my list:

 - When select a UITableViewCell push to other View (like Paper)
-- When swipe from Down to Top don't work fine.
 - Testing